Contractible stability spaces and faithful braid group actions: Finite-type components

+which has fewer strata than $V$.
+Hence this too is contractible by the inductive hypothesis.
+It follows that $V$ is simply-connected by the van Kampen Theorem, and that $H_i(V)=0$ for $i>0$ by the Mayer--Vietoris sequence for the open cover by $S_{\ts{D},I}^*$ and $V-S_{\ts{D}}$.
+Hence $V$ is contractible by the Hurewicz and Whitehead Theorems.
+This completes the inductive step. \end{proof}

-\begin{theorem} The component $\stabo{C}$ of $\stab{C}$ is contractible. \end{theorem} \begin{proof} By Lemma \ref{lf implies lf and cf} $\stabo{C}$ is a locally-finite stratified space.
+\begin{theorem} Suppose $\stabo{C}$ is a finite-type component.
+Then $\stabo{C}$ is contractible. \end{theorem} \begin{proof} By Lemma~\ref{lf implies lf and cf} $\stabo{C}$ is a locally-finite stratified space.
 Thus a singular integral $i$-cycle in $\stabo{C}$ has support meeting only finitely many strata, say the support is contained in $\{S_\ts{F} \ \colon\ \ts{F}\in F\}$.
-Therefore the cycle has support in $V(F)$, and so is null-homologous whenever $i>0$ by Proposition \ref{conical homology vanishing}.
+Therefore the cycle has support in $V(F)$, and so is null-homologous whenever $i>0$ by Proposition~\ref{conical homology vanishing}.
 This shows that $H_i(\stabo{C})=0$ for $i>0$.
+An analogous argument shows that $\stabo{C}$ is simply-connected.
 Since $\stabo{C}$ has the homotopy type of a CW-complex it follows from the Hurewicz and Whitehead Theorems that $\stabo{C}$ is contractible. \end{proof}

 We discuss two classes of examples of triangulated categories in which each component of the stability space is of finite-type, and hence is contractible.
-Each class contains the bounded derived category of finite dimensional representations of ADE Dynkin quivers, so these can be seen as two ways to generalise from these.
+Each class contains the bounded derived category of finite-dimensional representations of ADE Dynkin quivers, so these can be seen as two ways to generalise from these.